Spending Behavior and Economic Impacts of Urban Digital Consumption Vouchers: Background and Data

 Specifically, each accommodation voucher set comprised two NT\$500 vouchers, redeemable at participating hotels.
 Each dining voucher set included five NT\$100 vouchers, applicable at designated retail and food and beverage establishments, excluding chain convenience stores, supermarkets, e-commerce platforms, and entertainment venues.
 Each cultural, sports, and agricultural voucher set contained five NT\$100 vouchers, respectively usable at arts and cultural venues, public or private sports facilities, and farmers' markets.
 The market voucher set consisted of ten NT\$100 vouchers, which could be used at public markets, vendor-concentrated areas, and underground streets.
 Under the Taipei Bear Vouchers 2.0 program, each participant could register for up to two types of vouchers, which were randomly allocated.
 All vouchers were restricted for use within Taipei City and were not eligible for change, storage, resale, or transfer.
 To accelerate spending and stimulate urban consumption, the program set voucher expiration periods ranging from 45 to 60 days, aiming to encourage prompt redemption and support economic recovery.

 In addition, the Taipei City Government introduced an extra round of the voucher program on December 16 of the same year.
-All individuals who had previously registered for the Bear Vouchers 2.0 lottery were eligible to receive additional vouchers corresponding to the types they originally selected, regardless of whether they had won in the first round.
+All individuals who had previously registered for the Taipei Bear Vouchers 2.0 lottery were eligible to receive additional vouchers corresponding to the types they originally selected, regardless of whether they had won in the first round.
 The values of these extra vouchers varied by type: NT\$500 for accommodation, and NT\$100 each for dining, cultural, sports, market, and agricultural vouchers.
 For instance, a participant who had registered for both accommodation and dining vouchers would receive one additional voucher of each type, totaling NT\$600 in value.

 The dataset employed in this paper is derived from a survey conducted among individuals who actually utilized the Taipei Bear Vouchers 2.0.
 The survey was administered between March 1 and March 8, 2023, yielding a total of 159,211 valid responses.
-Based on the survey results, this paper estimates consumer behavioral parameters for each type of digital voucher and are detailed in the following section.
+Based on the survey results, this paper estimates consumer behavioral parameters for each type of digital voucher and are detailed in the following section.\footnote{To enhance the response rate, we offered a NT\$50 digital coupon (Family Mart) as a lottery incentive, which, according to prior studies (e.g., \citet{bosnjak2003prepaid}; \citet{sauermann2013increasing}), does not compromise response quality when used at a moderate level.}